MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Teams apps must offer an appropriate cross-device mobile experience. [*Mandatory Fix*]

-* Capabilities that aren't supported on mobile must not dead-end a user and must provide a graceful failure message where applicable. [*Mandatory Fix*]
+* Capabilities that aren't supported on mobile mustn't dead-end a user and must provide a graceful failure message where applicable. [*Mandatory Fix*]

 ## Next step